The CFA® Exams

 Frequently Asked Questions (FAQ)

-Exam results are expected to be available in approximately 8-10 weeks for Levels 1 and 2, and approximately 10 weeks for Level 3.
+Exam results are expected to be available in approximately 8-10 weeks for Levels 1 and 2, and approximately ten weeks for Level 3.

 Read More Related Articles

 After your CFA exams, it’s important to consider your career options.
-Here’s a summary of career prospects and how you can choose the one best suited for you.
+Here’s a summary of career prospects and how to choose the one best suited for you.

 Which position is lucrative?
 How much do freshers earn?
 How can you get better hikes?
 From clarifying all your doubts to helping you choose a path, here’s all you will need.